 The following tips are universal, no matter what brand of antivirus you being used.
-I’ve harvested some information from blog and forum about antivirus, and I pick 5 clever ways to optimize the scanning speed dramatically.
+I’ve harvested some information from blog and forum plus my experiences about antivirus.

 #1 Reduce the number of running applications while scanning

 Antivirus is getting better these days.
 Thanks to the passionate developer who works relentlessly to improve the antivirus features, capability, and performances.
-Older antivirus version usually takes longer when scanning due to obsolete architecture that no longer worth with the current system requirements.
-Updating antivirus also fixes virus definition to makes the system safer.
+Older antivirus version usually takes longer when scanning due to obsolete architecture that no longer catch-up with the current system requirements.
+Updating antivirus also fixes the virus definition thus makes the system safer and smarter.

 Besides keeping update the antivirus, the antivirus itself should be acclaimed as reliable software.
-Some fake antivirus programs spread over the internet, offering accurate virus taming but in the background, it acts as a virus and infected important files.
+Some fake antivirus programs spread over the internet, offering accurate virus taming, but in the background, it acts like a virus and infects your file.
 This case ever happened when Ransomware rampant years ago.
-Hence, it’s highly recommended to figure out AV’s reputation through the internet.
+Hence, it’s highly recommended to figure out AV’s reputation before using it.

 #3 Add exclusion folders or files

 Did you know that several files extension is rarely infected by viruses?
 Files like photos, videos, and audio format are generally has a very low risk infected by virus or malware.
-But they usually consume more storage space than any other files format.
-Consider configuring the antivirus to exclude low-risk files extension or avoid folder that contains such file types.
+However, they usually consume more storage space than any other files format.
+Consider excluding these kinds of files on your antivirus.

 #4 Defrag HDD before scanning

 Hard disk drive (HDD) storage system has one critical weakness – the fragmentation.
-In a simple explanation, fragmentation refers to the condition when files are divided scattered around the disks.
+In a simple explanation, fragmentation refers to the condition when files are divided and scattered around the disks.
 It occurs naturally when you creating, modifying, or deleting files.
-At some point, the fragmentation has a severe impact on speed and performances.
-According to the Condusiv, the accumulation of fragmentation causes slow antivirus scans significantly.
+Until one point, the fragmentation could have a severe impact on speed and performances.

 #5 Upgrade your hardware

 CPU is the car, while the storage system is the road.
-Scanning for viruses depends on both hardware.
-No matter how fast the car can be, if the road is messy, it can run quickly.
-CPU with two core or more has a better performance rather than single core.
+No matter how fast the car can be, if the road is messy, the CPU has to slow down.
+CPU with multicore has better performance rather than the single core.
 The clock speed also plays a critical role to achieve optimum speed during scans.
-Then, how about storage system?

-Despite has been defragmented and higher RPM, the current HDD is far slower than Solid State Drive (SSD).
 There’s no doubt that SSD is many times quicker than HDD.
-Replacing HDD with SSD is essential in terms to get greater performances.
-It also doesn’t require defragmentation process.
+Replacing HDD with SSD can result in greater performances.
+Plus, it doesn’t require defragmentation process.
 To be fair, this kind of storage system is too expensive in terms of price-to-GB measurement.
 It’s not necessary when you actually not really need it.

 Do I need to scan antivirus manually?

 Modern antivirus software engineered to perform scanning every time the computer turned on.
-Yet, the user doesn’t notice that since the scanning runs smoothly and consume less memory.
-It only warns you if virus, malware, or other unwanted program detected.
+Yet, the user doesn’t notice that since the scanning runs smoothly and consume less memory in the background.
+It only warns you if there is a virus, malware, or other unwanted program detected.
 You can choose either remove or quarantine infected files.
-In the other words, scanning the machine manually isn’t significantly required.
+In other words, scanning the machine manually isn’t significantly required.

 Some antivirus might have built-in tweak options to accelerate scanning speed without losing its effectivity.
-But unfortunately, I can’t show you the way since this article is supposed to be a universal practice.
+But unfortunately, I can’t show you the way since this article is supposed to be a universal practice for all antivirus brand.